wwwslinger/customerio/README.md

 ***

-##Why was this library built
+##Why was this library built?

-There is a [recommended library](https://github.com/liamdon/node-customer.io) which throws errors all over the place.
+There is a [recommended library](https://github.com/liamdon/node-customer.io) which throws errors.
 Throwing errors is bad.
 Plus, [When.js](https://github.com/cujojs/when) promises are the shizz for handling async flow.

+Oh, and Customer.io is awesome, obviously!

 ***